JUN-HEL/moonastore/README.md

 ## 🚀 How to Run

 1. Clone or download this repository.
-2. Open `index.html` in any modern browser.
+2. Open `index.html` in any modern browser.(or you can use this link to open http://playful-toffee-b3aaf0.netlify.app)
 3. Click the 🌙 icon to toggle dark mode.
 4. Use the **DM TO BUY** button or scan UPI QR to make payments.